-CSO's Mission: (Consistent with your Articles and Bylaws)
+CSO's Mission:

 The Aquatic Preserve Alliance of Central Florida, Inc. (Alliance) mission is to promote and support charitable, educational, and scientific activities that directly and indirectly benefit the Aquatic Preserves of Central Florida.
-The organization is dedicated to raising awareness and educating the public about the Aquatic Preserves ecosystems.
+The organization is dedicated to raising awareness and educating the public about the Aquatic Preserves ecosystems